rheinwerk-verlag/pganonymize/README.rst

 **Arguments:** none

 ``pganonymize`` supports all providers from the Python library Faker_.
-All you have to do is prefix the provider with ``faker`` and use the provider function from the Faker library, e.g:
+All you have to do is prefix the provider with ``fake`` and then use the function name from the Faker library, e.g:

 * ``fake.first_name``
 * ``fake.street_name``